 What is nuclear medicine?

-(Vienna, 4 March 2010) Many people associate the term, nuclear medicine, with dangerous radiation.
+Many people associate the term nuclear medicine with dangerous radiation.
 These concerns are unfounded.
-While it is true that radioactive substances are used, the exposure doses to the patient are so low according to the European Association of Nuclear Medicine (EANM) that they do not call into question the benefits of the diagnostic and therapeutic possibilities of nuclear medicine.
+While it is true that radioactive substances are used, the exposure doses to the patient are so low that they do not call into question the benefits of nuclear medicine’s diagnostic and therapeutic possibilities.
 The average exposure to radiation from a nuclear medicine examination corresponds to the radiation dosage a person receives from the environment over the course of a year.
-Radioactive iodine, for example, has been used in medical treatment for over 60 years without any evidence of side effects during this long period.
+Radioactive iodine, for example, has been used in medical treatment for over sixty years without any evidence of side effects during this long period.

-Nuclear medicine procedures play a vital role in diagnosing and treating cancer as well as cardiac, neurological and endocrinological diseases.
+Nuclear medicine procedures are vital in diagnosing and treating cancer and cardiac, neurological and endocrinological diseases.

 In nuclear medicine diagnosis, metabolic processes are made visible by administering radioactive pharmaceuticals – so-called radiopharmaceuticals – to patients by injection into a vein or skin, in tablet form or by inhalation.
-These substances accumulate in certain parts of the body where they make metabolic processes visible.
-By using special examination equipment, so-called gamma cameras, the weak radiation can be made visible and converted into a diagnostic image, a scintigram, which shows the spatial distribution of the diseased cells in the body.
+These substances accumulate in certain body parts, making metabolic processes visible.
+Using special examination equipment, so-called gamma cameras, the weak radiation can be made visible and converted into a diagnostic image, a scintigram, which shows the spatial distribution of the diseased cells in the body.